 The case of Enoch Morgan's Sons & Co. v.
 Schwakhoffer, in the supreme court of the city of New York, was decided upon the same principle.
-The plaintiffs adopted the name of "Sapolio" as a trade-mark for their goods, and it became known by that name, and by the peculiar and distinctive style of packages, labels and wrappers in which it was put up.
-The defendant began manufacturing the same kind of goods and adopted the name "Sophia" as his trade-mark, and adopted the same style of package, with labels and wrappers which, through a. careful inspection, disclosed were different in almost every particular, and had the defendant's own name on them, yet the court, finding that the defendant's goods were in appearance so close an imitation of the plaintiffs' that consumers of ordinary caution did receive one for the other, and finding that the imitation was designed to mislead purchasers, enjoined the defendant.
+The plaintiffs adopted the name of "Sapolio" as a trademark for their goods, and it became known by that name, and by the peculiar and distinctive style of packages, labels and wrappers in which it was put up.
+The defendant began manufacturing the same kind of goods and adopted the name "Sophia" as his trademark, and adopted the same style of package, with labels and wrappers which, through a. careful inspection, disclosed were different in almost every particular, and had the defendant's goods were in appearance so close an imitation of the plaintiffs'

+that consumers of ordinary caution did receive one for the other, and finding that the imitation was designed to mislead purchasers, enjoined the defendant.